Skip to content

 Key Takeaways

-You, as a commercial tenant, have key rights in a commercial lease.
+As a commercial tenant, you have key rights under a commercial lease.
 This article has explained three of these key rights.
-Firstly, it points out that commercial tenants have either the right to exclusive possession or a non-exclusive position in the commercial lease.
-The article then explains that as a commercial tenant, you potentially have the right to compensation if you are in a protected lease.
-This can occur when your landlord does not correctly grant you your right to security of tenure.
+Firstly, it points out that commercial tenants have either the right to exclusive possession.
+The article then explains that, as a commercial tenant, you may have the right to compensation if you are in a lease that benefits from a specific statutory protection.
 The final right that tenants enjoy, which is highlighted in this article, is the right to an Energy Performance Certificate for the commercial property of at least an E rating.

 If you are a commercial tenant and need help understanding your rights, contact our experienced leasing lawyers as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 0808 196 8584 or visit our membership page.